connorflynn4/api-project/readme.md

 Add a comment to a specific workout: currently not working.

 Security:
-jsonwebtoken (to be implemented on all methods, currently only on the commented out delete method)
+jsonwebtoken (currently only on the delete method, but will be used as needed within other methods)

 NPM DEPENDENCIES:
 "body-parser": "^1.18.2",